Large Overlaid Cognitive Radio Networks: From Throughput Scaling to Asymptotic Multiplexing Gain: Single Network Throughput Scalings

-As a consequence of Lemma \ref{lemma:separation_principle}, we can derive the spatial throughput of the network by separately determining the probability of a successful one-hop transmission and the average progress for a typical packet $b$ at a typical node $X$.
-Based on the proof of Lemma \ref{lemma:separation_principle} we get that
+As a consequence of Lemma \ref{lemma:separation_principle}, we could derive the spatial throughput of the network by separately determining the probability of a successful one-hop transmission and the average progress for a typical packet $b$ at a typical node $X$.
+Based on the proof of Lemma \ref{lemma:separation_principle} we have